EquiMed logo.

 Prevention

-All horse's feet should be regularly trimmed and shoed by a qualified farrier and should always be picked and thoroughly cleaned out before exercise.
+All horse's feet should be regularly trimmed and shoed by a qualified farrier and should always be picked and thoroughly cleaned out before and after exercise.
 Exercise and work on uneven, rocky ground should be avoided, particularly for thin soled horses.
 Too much time on hard, concrete surfaces should also be avoided.

 Protective hoof pads are sometimes used for thin soled horses.
 Layers of rubber or leather are fitted between the foot and the shoe so the sole is covered.
 These pads should be used with care since they can be ineffective and in some cases detrimental to the foot health of the horse.
 Stones and other objects can become trapped between them and the sole.